top of page

 Please only book an appointment with me if you have decided on me as your assessor.
 If you plan to 'shop around' or find someone earlier, I am likely not the right person for you.
 If your assessment is urgent, please reach out and I will do my best to help you as quickly as I can within the scope of my other clients.

-Feeling uncertain and bouncing between certainty and uncertainty about if you are neurodivergent particularly happens with late diagnosed neurodivergent individuals due to the extended social assimilation they have experienced making them feel unsure if they are 'faking it' or just 'making it up'.
+Feeling uncertain and bouncing between certainty and uncertainty about if you are neurodivergent particularly happens with late identified individuals due to the extended social assimilation they have experienced making them feel unsure if they are 'faking it' or just 'making it up'.
 Take your time with it and do it if and when it feels right.
 You have waited this long, it is good to be sure.

 A little about me ...

 I create a safe and nurturing environment where you can be free to be yourself.
 I have a no nonsense and informal approach that people seem to like.
+Authenticity is extremely important to me.

 Please do not hesitate to reach out with any questions.